Undergraduate Admission Process

 Recent High School Graduates

-Applicants who are high school seniors will be accepted into a degree program for any term following their high school graduation.
-A final, official high school transcript with the student’s graduation date is required and must be sent directly to:
+Applicants who are high school seniors will be conditionally accepted into a degree program for any term following their high school graduation.
+A final, official high school transcript with the student’s graduation date is required for full acceptance and must be sent from the issuing school directly to:

 Granite State College